Table of Contents

 The reasons for the increased demand for registered nurses is

-- Aging population requires more of the type of care delivered by Registered Nurses.
+- The aging population requires more of the type of care delivered by Registered Nurses.

 - A growing prevalence of chronic diseases seeking care from Registered Nurses.